kottenator/unity-grooveshark-webapp/README.md

 Intro
 -----
-Few words for people who are familiar with Ubuntu Unity.
+Few words for people who are not familiar with Ubuntu Unity.

 Since Ubuntu 12.10 there is a great opportunity to integrate your website's might & magic with Ubuntu Unity interface.
 This gives you chance to: